A Singapore Government Agency Website

 If my GovCash balance is insufficient to make payments to merchants, can I top-up using my own funds?
 Topping up your GovCash balance in the LifeSG mobile app is not available.
 For purchases of amounts above your GovCash balance, please pay the difference using other payment modes that the merchants accept (e.g. cash, debit/credit cards).

 Can I cancel the payment after I have confirmed the payment utilising my GovCash on the LifeSG mobile app?
 No, your GovCash balance will be deducted upon successful payment.

 What should I do if I do not want to receive my payments via GovCash?

 There are two options for you if you do not wish to receive your payments via GovCash:

-If you have linked your NRIC to PayNow, your future GSTV Cash benefit (if any) will be automatically credited to your PayNow-NRIC-linked bank account.
-You may contact your bank to check if you are registered on PayNow-NRIC.
+After you have linked your NRIC to PayNow, future Government benefits that you are eligible for will be automatically credited to your PayNow-NRIC-linked bank account.

 Option 2: Register your bank account details